Play with a Purpose

 “Play is the highest form of research.”

-Here at Jack and Jill we follow the NAEYC guidelines for best practices of a developmentally appropriate curriculum.
+Here at Jack and Jill we follow the National Association for the Education of Young Children (NAEYC) guidelines for best practices of a developmentally appropriate curriculum.
 We believe that children learn best through hands-on experiences in a child-initiated atmosphere, as opposed to a primarily teacher-directed setting.
 Throughout our time together we will be reinforcing our philosophy that children learn best through play, but we would like to emphasize that much learning is actually occurring.